 2024 and 2025 US National Holidays

-There are normally ten US National holidays each year, similar to the European bank holidays, four of them are set by date and the other six are set by day/month of year.
-American Federal employees normally work Monday to Friday so when a holiday falls on a Saturday or Sunday then the preceding Friday or following Monday is treated as a holiday (see ‡ in table).
+There are normally ten US National holidays each year.
+Similar to the European bank holidays, four of them are set by date and the other six are set by day/month of year.
+American Federal employees normally work Monday to Friday so when a holiday falls on a Saturday or Sunday then the preceding Friday or following Monday is often treated as a holiday (see in the table).

 In addition, every fourth year there is Inauguration Day which takes place after the US presidential election.